Last Updated on July 9, 2026 by Daniel Globe

 Conclusion

-Getting your hike stick height right is like tuning a compass: small adjustments can keep you moving in the right direction.
-You’ll hike more efficiently when your elbows stay near a 90-degree bend on level ground, then you’ll shorten poles for climbs and lengthen them for descents.
-Match your trekking pole or hiking staff to your body size, and you’ll reduce strain, improve balance, and avoid common fit mistakes every time you hit the trail.
+Getting your hike stick height right is like tuning a compass: small adjustments keep you moving in the right direction.
+Keep your elbows near a 90-degree bend on level ground, then shorten poles for climbs and lengthen them for descents.
+Match your trekking pole or hiking staff to your body size using the chart above, and you’ll reduce strain, improve balance, and avoid the most common fit mistakes on the trail.